morkt/GARbro/README.md

 archive, try to 'enter' inside by pressing 'Enter' on it.
 If GARbro recognizes format its contents will be displayed just like regular file system.
 Some archives are encrypted, so you will be asked for credentials or a supposed game title.
-If game is not listed among available options then most likely archive could not be opened by current GARbro version.
+If game is not listed among presented options then most likely archive could not be opened by current GARbro version.

 Files could be extracted from archives by pressing 'F4', with all images and